State Dependence of Krylov Complexity in $2d$ CFTs: Discussions

 \section{Discussions}

-One of the primary focuses of this work has been to understand and make precise the role played by CFT four-point functions in the analysis of operator growth on the operator Hilbert space, using the tool of Krylov complexity.
-This seems intuitive since for a CFT only four and higher point functions contain truly dynamical information about the system and therefore a distinction in operator growth between various quantum systems should be tied to such a dynamical correlation function, rather than a two-point function which is completely fixed kinematically.\footnote{It has also been explicitly shown and argued in \cite{Dymarsky:2021bjq, Dymarsky:2019elm, Avdoshkin:2022xuw} that this universality only senses the contact divergence of the correlator.
-In particular, in \cite{Avdoshkin:2022xuw}, the authors have described an intriguing feature of the Lanczos coefficient in higher dimensional free scalar field theory.
-All these cases are built on the CFT two-point function.} In this article, we explicitly demonstrate the manner in which this intuition plays out, based on observations in various two-dimensional CFTs, where we carefully examine the structure of a four-point function in order to define an operator growth and a corresponding complexity.
+One of the primary focuses of this work has been to understand and make precise the role played by four-point functions of two dimensional CFTs in the analysis of operator growth on the operator Hilbert space, using the tool of Krylov complexity.
+This seems intuitive since for a $CFT_2$ only four and higher point functions contain truly dynamical information about the system and therefore a distinction in operator growth between various quantum systems should be tied to such a dynamical correlation function, rather than a two-point function which is completely fixed kinematically\footnote{ Note that although we have restricted ourselves to 2d CFTs in the present article, the Wightman inner product leading to an exponential growth of Krylov complexity (and linear growth of Lanczos coefficients ) has been demonstrated for various higher dimensional theories such as massless bosonic and fermionic free field theories \cite{Dymarsky:2019elm}.
+Hence, although there is no rigorous mathematical proof, the evidence from the above mentioned examples in \cite{Dymarsky:2019elm} suggest that such an universal exponential growth of K-Complexity exists as long as it is computed from the thermal two point function even in higher dimensional QFTs and as argued in \cite{Dymarsky:2021bjq, Dymarsky:2019elm, Avdoshkin:2022xuw}, this universality only senses the contact divergence of the correlator.
+In \cite{Avdoshkin:2022xuw}, the authors have described another intriguing feature of the Lanczos coefficient arising in higher dimensional free scalar field theory in the presence of mass, UV-cut off or compact support.}.
+In this article, we explicitly demonstrate the manner in which this intuition plays out, based on observations in various two-dimensional CFTs, where we carefully examine the structure of a four-point function in order to define an operator growth and a corresponding complexity.